nuta/seiya.me/blog/_rethinking-microkernels.md

 This is why I take the userspace-first approach.
 OS development should be fun!
 To make it fun, we need a good developer experience: intuitive APIs, a handy toolchain, and a good documentation.
 In the userspace-first principle, the microkernel is not the center of the universe anymore.
 It is the behind-the-scenes support to make userspace components shine.

-This means the microkernel sometimes need compromises to make userspace development easier.
+This means the microkernel sometimes needs compromises to make userspace development easier.
 Make things work first, and then iterate to make it better.
 [Worse is better](https://www.dreamsongs.com/WIB.html).

 ## Performance: process is just one of many isolation mechanisms

 In the traditional microkernel design, *"process"* is how it isolates components.
-It was main reason why microkernels were slow: inter-process communication (IPC) is much slower than function calls.
+It was the main reason why microkernels were slow: inter-process communication (IPC) is much slower than function calls.

 In 2024, we have many more isolation mechanisms.
 The most promising one is language-based isolation, especially Rust.
 It is less secure than process isolation (`unsafe` can break the isolation), but enables a performant *good-enough* isolation.
 With language-based isolation, IPC could be optimized to be nearly as fast as indirect function calls.